2fcfead89517/8da72bae/README.md

 ![image](https://github.com/ange746/Cypat-Markup/assets/73328077/eafcf311-35c8-419d-bb82-79ca9c4fa50d)

 # Things to Remove/Stop
 On this VM there were plenty of malicious software to stop/remove.
 First, the malicious software.
 Some things I removed included, Ophcrack ( Pirating Tool), Hydra ( Password Cracking ), John ( Password Cracking), Nmap ( Network Recon), Wireshark ( Network analysis).
 All of these softwares are considered malicious and had to be removed.
 I then ran the command **sudo systemctl list-units --type=service** to see all current running services when I saw something really interesting. **r00t.service**.
 This was a malicious service running in the background which had to be disabled and stopped.
+It is also a good idea to remove useless software even if it is not necessarily malicious.
+I decided to remove google-chrome since I was already using the Firefox PPA.

 ![image](https://github.com/ange746/Cypat-Markup/assets/73328077/370ebf83-c542-4062-9671-e55e3955b923)